smithc6136/plot.ly-challenge/README.md

 In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## Step 1: Plotly
+## Plotly Instructions
 1. Use the D3 library to read in samples.json.

 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-   Use sample_values as the values for the bar chart, otu_ids as the labels for the bar chart, and otu_labels as the hovertext for the chart.
+   *  Use sample_values as the values for the bar chart, otu_ids as the labels for the bar chart, and otu_labels as the hovertext for the chart.

 3. Create a bubble chart that displays each sample.